sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

    When `final_encap` is set to true, the VNI will be sent to parser to force the parser to treat the next layer as overlay packet.

-2. Since the parser doesn't know how many encaps beforehand, so parser can always start treating the outermost layer as underlay1.
-And whenever it sees an the protocol is not an encap or the VNI is unknown, it treat the packet as overlay packet.
-Then, after parsing is done, we will fix the encap information in metadata bus.
+2. Since the parser doesn't know how many encaps existed prior, the parser can always start treating the outermost layer as underlay1.
+And whenever it sees that the protocol is not an encap, or the VNI is unknown, it will treat the packet as overlay packet.
+Then, after parsing is complete, we will fix the encap information in metadata bus.

-   For example, in the [Inbound from LB](./sdn-pipeline-basic-elements.md#inbound-from-lb) case, the outer encap will start to be mapped to underlay1, the ethernet and IP part of the inner packet will be mapped into underlay0, while the TCP/UDP part will be mapped into overlay.
+   For example, in the [Inbound from LB](./sdn-pipeline-basic-elements.md#inbound-from-lb) case, the outer encap will initially be mapped to underlay1, the ethernet and IP part of the inner packet will be mapped into underlay0, while the TCP/UDP part will be mapped into overlay.
 Then, after parsing, we will extract the ethernet and IP parts in underlay0 as overlay, as well as extract the underlay1 as underlay0.

 ### 5.3.
 Direction Lookup

-In DASH-SAI pipeline, traffic are split into 2 directions: `inbound` and `outbound`.
+In the DASH-SAI pipeline, traffic has 2 directions: `inbound` and `outbound`.
 Each direction has its own pipeline (see pipeline overview above).
 When a new packet arrives, we will assign a direction to the packet, then process the packet in the corresponding pipeline.
-This ensures us to match the flow and transform the packet in the right way.
+This ensures we match the flow and transform the packet correctly.

 ### 5.4.
 Pipeline Lookup

-DASH supports multi-tenancy model for traffic handling.
-A single device can have multiple pipelines, and each pipeline is used to handle traffic for a specific tenant or whichever network function being modeled, such as a load balancer.
+DASH supports a multi-tenancy model for traffic handling.
+A single device can have multiple pipelines, and each pipeline is used to handle traffic for a specific tenant, or the intended network function being modeled (such as a load balancer).
 When a packet arrives, besides direction lookup, we also need pipeline lookup to determine which pipeline to use for processing the packet.

 For example, if we like to implement a VM NIC with DASH-SAI pipeline, then we can model one pipeline as one NIC, then use the inner packet MAC to find the pipeline.
 However, if we would like to implement a load balancer, we can use a DASH-SAI pipeline to represent a load balancer instance and use the Public IP to find the pipeline.